vancura/blit-tech-demos/README.md

 | Firefox     | Nightly | ⚠️ Requires `dom.webgpu.enabled` |
 | Opera       | Latest  | ✅ Full support (Chromium-based) |

+## Deployment

+The demos are automatically deployed to Cloudflare Pages when changes are pushed to the `main` branch.
+The deployment process is handled by GitHub Actions:

+1. **Build in GitHub Actions**: The blit-tech library is cloned, built, and then the demos are built against it
+2. **Deploy Artifacts**: The built `dist/` directory is deployed to Cloudflare Pages using the `cloudflare/pages-action`
+3. **Skip Cloudflare Build**: Cloudflare Pages is configured to skip its own build process via `wrangler.jsonc` and `.cfignore`

+### Deployment Configuration

+- **wrangler.jsonc**: Specifies `pages_build_output_dir` to indicate pre-built content
+- **.cfignore**: Prevents Cloudflare from attempting to install dependencies
+- **GitHub Actions**: Handles all build steps with proper pnpm workspace setup

+This approach works around Cloudflare Pages' lack of native pnpm workspace support while maintaining the ability to use the local unpublished `blit-tech` dependency.

 ## License

 ISC